-LG is a 21 year old male who was first diagnosed with developmental visual agnosia and prosopagnosia at the age of 8 (Ariel and Sadeh, 1996).
-He has no psychiatric or neurological disease, an MRI scan found no discernible structural brain abnormality (Gilaie-Dotan et al., 2009) and his low level vision (acuity, contrast sensitivity, color vision) is basically intact.
+LG is a 21-year-old male who was first diagnosed with DVA and prosopagnosia at the age of 8 (Ariel and Sadeh, 1996).
+He has no psychiatric or neurological disease, an MRI scan found no discernible structural brain abnormality (Gilaie-Dotan et al., 2009) and his low-level vision (acuity, contrast sensitivity, color vision) is basically intact.
 We next present a brief synopsis of his current condition focusing on his performance in tasks which require visual integration.
-Additional neuropsychological and neuroimaging information can be found elsewhere (Ariel and Sadeh, 1996; Gilaie-Dotan et al., 2009)
+Additional neuropsychological and neuroimaging information can be found elsewhere (Ariel and Sadeh, 1996; Gilaie-Dotan et al., 2009).

-2.1 Global-local processing.
+2.1.
+Global-local processing

 LG's performance in the Navon test of hierarchical letters (Navon, 1977) showed the normal pattern of considerable global interference in the local task and much attenuated local interference in the global task.
-LG's normal global interference resembles that of some DP's (Duchaine et al., 2007a; Duchaine et al., 2007b); but not of others (Behrmann and Avidan, 2005; Bentin et al., 2007; DeGutis et al., 2007).
+LG's normal global interference resembles that of some DP's (Duchaine et al., 2007a, 2007b); but not of others (Behrmann and Avidan, 2005; Bentin et al., 2007; DeGutis et al., 2007).

-2.2 Low-level perceptual integration.
+2.2.
+Low-level perceptual integration

-LG's low acuity in the standard ETDRS chart deficit was due to crowding (~0.3 log units, which is larger than normal as measured with crowded and uncrowded displays of tumbling E patterns (Bonneh et al., 2004).
+LG displayed crowding (~.3 log units), which is larger than normal as measured with crowded and uncrowded displays of tumbling E patterns (Bonneh et al., 2004).
 A conspicuous difficulty with dot grouping suggested problems of visual integration that were further investigated.
 Two tests suggested abnormal early integration mechanisms.
 In a contour-in-noise card test, (Kovács et al., 1999) his performance was at the level of 5-6 year olds (threshold spacing ratio of ~1); in a lateral masking experiment (Polat and Sagi, 1993) he showed no collinear facilitation, which also indicates impairment in local integration mechanisms.
 In contrast, he performed normally on the standard stereo-vision test (Randot, Stereo Optical Co., Inc).

-2.3 High-level perceptual integration.
+2.3.
+High-level perceptual integration